Your city has more wild neighbors than you think—time to meet them.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Scout your target zone the day before.
-Look for wildlife indicators: scat, feathers, gnawed vegetation, animal trails through overgrown areas.
-Note potential blind spots—alleys, rooftop edges, utility corridors.
+Download iNaturalist and create an account—you'll use it to verify species and contribute observations to citizen science databases.
+Scout your target zone the day before: look for wildlife indicators like scat, feathers, gnawed vegetation, and animal trails through overgrown areas.
+Note potential blind spots like alleys, rooftop edges, and utility corridors.

-Connect with local wildlife monitoring groups or citizen science projects.
-Your observations contribute to urban ecology research and help track species adaptation to city environments.
+Use Google Maps to create a custom layer marking wildlife hotspots, micro-habitats, and species territories.
+This map grows more valuable with each visit.
+Connect with local wildlife monitoring groups or citizen science projects—your observations contribute to urban ecology research and help track how species adapt to city life.

 Get everything you need to make this quest amazing.